ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 const arr = [1,2,3,4,5];
 const temp = shallowCopy(arr);
 console.log(temp);  //[ 1, 2, 3, 4, 5 ]
+{% endhighlight %}

-//let's simplify all of that!
+However, we can simplify all of that now with one simple method:
+{% highlight js %}
+const arr = [1,2,3,4,5];
 const a = Array.from(arr);
 console.log(a);     //[ 1, 2, 3, 4, 5 ]
 {% endhighlight %}

-A note about `Array.from()`: it performs a shallow copy, copying the values, not the reference.
+**A note about** `Array.from()`: This method copies the values, not the reference.
 So, the two arrays are not equal, as opposed to assigning an array to another variable, which ensures they point to the same reference, for example:
 {% highlight js %}
 const arr = [1,2,3,4,5];
 const a = Array.from(arr);